MatteoMendula/Tensorflow-AI-/README.md

 ```

 ## How to run
-To run the training part you have to use this command (it may take a while):
+To run the training for the image classifier you have to use this command (it may take a while):

 ```
 python scripts/retrain.py --output_graph=tf_files/retrained_graph.pb --output_labels=tf_files/retrained_labels.txt --image_dir=tf_files/photos